dnndev/xmp-docs/font-properties.md

 summary: >-
   Most standard controls accept attributes that affect how text is displayed in a control.
-Generally, it's best to set font styling via CSS classes or via the "style" attribute available in most control...
+Generally, it's best to set font styling via CSS classes or via the "style" attribute available in most controls.
+However, the font properties provide a direct means of setting specific styles that affect the display of the control's text.
 keywords:
   - font
   - properties
 ---
 # Font Properties

 Most standard controls accept attributes that affect how text is displayed in a control.
 Generally, it's best to set font styling via CSS classes or via the "style" attribute available in most controls.
 However, the font properties provide a direct means of setting specific styles that affect the display of the control's text.

 ::: warning NOTE
-Not all properties will function in all controls and browsers.
+We **strongly encourage** you to avoid using these font properties.
+Modern web sites Use CSS classes or, if needed, the `style` property.
+Note also that not all properties will function in all controls and browsers.
 :::

 Font properties must start with `font-` and be followed by the name of the property you want to set.
 The following properties are available: